 “We knew we had something special the moment we saw the footage,” Sharma says.
-“It’s an amazing inter-species relationship — a friendship.
+“It’s an amazing inter-species relationship.
 It almost seems like they’re braving this somewhat hazardous situation together.”

 This video was recorded as part of a three-year study we’re conducting with our partners at Pathways for Wildlife to better understand how wildlife interact with the major roadways that surround the southern end of the Santa Cruz Mountains.

 Our research team has deployed more than 50 remote-sensor cameras at existing bridges and culverts (tunnels under roads like the one in the video), as well as conducted systematic roadkill surveys throughout the study area.
 The findings will help us save and expand wildlife habitats and safe wildlife crossings in the Bay Area.

 Creating a network of protected open spaces has been mission-critical for POST since our nonprofit was founded in 1977.
 The goal is for our region to be a place where wildlife can move, adapt and thrive in the face of a changing landscape and climate.

 “This work is increasingly important,” Sharma says, “especially as we consider the impacts of climate change and the fact that wildlife need to be able to locate the resources they need for survival, now and into the future.”